zzzprojects/docs/dynamic-linq.net/pages/getting-started/05-parse-lambda-methods.md

 # ParseLambda Methods

-The `ParseLambda` methods are not yet supported in `System.Linq.Dynamic.Core library`, at the time of writing this document, it is only part of `System.Linq.Dynamic` library.
-The `System.Linq.Dynamic.DynamicExpression` class defines the `ParseLambda` methods for dynamically parsing and creating lambda expressions.
+The `System.Linq.Dynamic.Core.DynamicExpressionParser` class defines the `ParseLambda` methods for dynamically parsing and creating lambda expressions.

 There are various overloads of `ParseLambda` which can be used as per your requirement.